Free Consultation!

 5. Solar Panels on East & West Facing Roofs

 Are you wondering, what is the best direction for solar panels to face in the UK?
 The short answer is south for the majority of homes, but there are a few considerations to make.
 Especially if your roof isn’t south-facing.
+Plus, you might not realise that you should also be considering the best angle for solar panels, as this can have a significant impact on your solar panel system's efficiency and power output.

 What Direction Should Solar Panels Face?